Apollo 11 – you know, the space rocket that went to the moon in 1969 – had a little computer on it called the Apollo Guidance Computer.

 The reason this is a half-tip is because it takes more than one person to truly achieve it, and because if you’re already using Showcase Workshop, then you’re pretty much there.

-If you’ve applied any of these to your sales presentations, we’d love to hear about it & what results you saw.
+If you’ve applied any of these critical best practices to your sales presentations, we’d love to hear about it & what results you saw.
 Shoot for the stars!

 Images are from Wikimedia Commons